The Mastering Process. Mastering is the final critical stage of music production where the audio is optimized and prepared for its delivery format.

 are made in tone, clarity, dimension, richness, dynamics and level.

-used in this stage include a variety of analog processors (each with its own tonal characteristics), as well as proprietary digital devices.
+used in this stage include a variety of analog and digital processors.
 If necessary, additional work is done with M/S (mid-side) processing, stereo image adjustment, harmonic saturation, reverb, de-essing and denoising.

 The Importance of Dynamics.
 Today